-- Joint pain and headaches: Both of these are also more common in people with celiac disease and can contribute to poor sleep.
+- Joint pain and headaches and headachesheadaches: Both of these are also more common in people with celiac disease and can contribute to poor sleep.
 In fact, joint pain and headaches are common symptoms of many autoimmune diseases, notes Traxler.

 Surprisingly, following a gluten-free diet isn't necessarily a magic solution for celiac-related sleep problems—although it's an absolute must because it's the only way to prevent intestinal damage.
 A study published in Alimentary Pharmacology & Therapeutics shows that sleep problems still persist in people with celiac disease even after they've gotten things under control.

 "This suggests that poor sleep in celiac patients is not related to having untreated disease but may be more likely related to having an autoimmune disease alone," Traxler says.
 "Autoimmune diseases by themselves will cause sleep disturbances that are not necessarily related to the type of autoimmune disease the person has."